scripting/feedBase/changenotes.md

 ### 0.6.21 -- 3/16/19 by DW

-When you upload your OPML, the Show My OPML command in the Main menu is disabled.
-That's because appPrefs.xxx is undefined.
+When you upload your OPML, the View my OPML command in the Main menu is disabled.
+That's because appPrefs.opmlUrl is undefined.

 This happens because we redirect to your subs page before the update to appPrefs is sent back to the server.